Laut.de

-laut.de is a German online magazine dealing exclusively with entertainment music, especially pop music, rock music, alternative, metal, hip-hop, jazz and techno.
-It comprises record reviews, interviews, biographies of important artists, music-related news, as well as concert reports and recommendations.
-Fourteen music journalists and programmers work with laut.de.
+laut.de is a German online magazine covering music and entertainment.
+It was founded in Konstanz in 1996 by Rainer Henze and reports on current events in the pop music, rock music, alternative, metal, hip-hop, jazz and techno genres, providing record reviews, interviews, artist biographies, music-related news, as well as concert reports and recommendations to its readers.

-Laut.de was founded in 1998 by Seitenbau GmbH in Konstanz.
-Today, it is owned by Laut AG.
-The founder and chairman of the magazine is Rainer Henze.

-On 10 June 2005, laut.de launched the Internet radio laut.fm with an exclusive live recording of the song "Radio brennt" by German punk rock band Die Ärzte.
+In June 2005, laut.de launched the Internet radio laut.fm with an exclusive live recording of the song "Radio brennt" by German punk rock band Die Ärzte.
 From December 2006 there was also a daily podcast.
 At the Popkomm 2007, music video platform laut.tv was presented.

 Laut.de had 2.5 million visits per month as of October 2006.
 The website reached over 500,000 individual readers through August 2018.
+The webzine has received several awards: Online Redaktion 2002, the Digital Lifestyle Award 2008, and the category "Deutschland - Land der Ideen" 2009.

+Today, it is owned by Laut AG.